GA-Merced/seir-seal-website/src/content/docs/reference/00-00-details.md

 ## Lesson Recordings

-will be posted in the recordings slack channel
+Will be posted in the recordings slack channel

 <br>